 On this course, you will have the opportunity to consider disaster interventions by looking at the organisations involved and the people who work in them, and what they do to deliver effective, professional interventions in disaster risk reduction and humanitarian situations.

 What topics will you cover?

-The historical evolution of accountability in disaster management
+- Explain and define accountability in disaster management

 Who is the course for?